-The honey-making process begins when worker bees collect nectar from flowers.
+The honey-making process begins when the worker bees collect nectar from flowers.
+Nectar has a water content of around 40%.
 The nectar is then stored in the bees' honey stomachs, where enzymes break down the sugars.
-The bees then regurgitate the nectar into the honeycomb, where it is further processed and stored.
-How long to make honey can take anywhere from a few days to several weeks, depending on various factors.
+The bees then regurgitate the nectar into the honeycomb, where it is further processed by evaporating the water to around 18% or lower and stored under a wax capping.
+How long to make honey can take anywhere from a few days to several weeks.

 Understanding the Bee Colony